Economic Development and Small Business

-State Representative Cynthia R. Neeley is a Democrat serving her first full term in the Michigan House of Representatives.
-She won a partial term to the Michigan House in March 2020 due to a special election to fill the vacated House District 34, and now is representative for House District 70, which encompasses the city of Flint.
+State Representative Cynthia R. Neeley is a Democrat serving her second full term in the Michigan House of Representatives.
+She won a partial term to the Michigan House in March 2020 due to a special election, to fill the vacated House District 34, and now is representative for House District 70, which encompasses the city of Flint.
 Representative Neeley is honored to serve as Chair of the Tax Policy Committee and member of the Committees on Regulatory Reform; Health Policy; Energy, Communications, and Technology; Economic Development and Small Business.

 Representative Neeley’s focus is on:

-Representative Neeley takes pride in her community activism: she attended over a hundred community events in her first 10 months in office and she continues to reach out to community leaders, activists, and residents throughout the district.
+Representative Neeley takes pride in community activism by attending local events and continuing to reach out to community leaders, activists and residents throughout House District 70.

-In only her first few months in office, she introduced six bills and successfully passed two bills, having the governor sign her legislation that successfully financed convention centers throughout Michigan, and decriminalized certain driving offenses.
+In her first few months in office, she introduced several bills successfully and passed two bills of which the governor signed into law, her legislation on financed convention centers throughout Michigan, and decriminalized certain driving offenses.